JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ### Spark NLP Imports

-Since version 1.5.0 we are making necessary imports easy to reach, **base** will include general Spark NLP transformers and concepts, while **annotator** will include all annotators that we currently provide.
-We also need SparkML pipelines.
+We attempt making necessary imports easy to reach, **base** will include general Spark NLP transformers and concepts, while **annotator** will include all annotators that we currently provide. **embeddings** include word embedding annotators.
+This does not include Spark imports.

 **Example:**

 {% highlight python %}
 from sparknlp.base import *
 from sparknlp.annotator import *
+from sparknlp.embeddings import *
 {% endhighlight %}

 {% highlight scala %}